 (5) Any emissions due to malfunctions, unplanned shutdowns, and ensuing start-ups that are, or may be in excess of applicable emission limitations shall be reported to the NDEE in accordance with Condition II.(A)(2)(a).

-(6) If at any time the source is or becomes subject to a federal rule (NSPS and/or NESHAP), the source shall complete a Federal Rule Compliance Status (FRCS) report for each applicable federal rule and submit to NDEE for review.
-The responsible official who shall certify its accuracy shall sign each FRCS report.
+(6) If a source is or becomes subject to any NSPS or NESHAP, the source shall complete a Federal Rule Applicability Review (FRAR) for each applicable NSPS and NESHAP as follows (Title 129, Chapter 8, Section 013):

+(a) Unless otherwise specified by NDEE, the source shall provide a complete FRAR to NDEE within 90 days upon any of the following:

-(a) The FRCS report shall be received by NDEE no later than 90 days from either the start of operation or becoming subject to a federal rule.
-The FRCS report shall include the following:
+(i) Beginning of operation or becoming subject to a NSPS or NESHAP.

+(ii) EPA’s promulgation of any modification to any relevant NSPS or NESHAP.

+(iii) Any changes in the source’s applicability to the NSPS or NESHAP.

+(iv) Unless a current FRAR has been provided, existing sources subject to a NSPS or NESHAP shall provide a complete FRAR for each applicable NSPS or NESHAP.

+(b) The FRAR shall include the following at a minimum:

-(i) Facility Name, Address and FID number.
+(i) Facility name, physical address and FID number.

-(ii) Company Name, Address and Contact Person’s name.
+(ii) Company Name, mailing address and the name of the facility contact person.

-(iii) The date the source became subject to the federal rule.
+(iii) The date the source became subject to the NSPS or NESHAP.

-(iv) A written copy of each citation of the applicable federal rule that applies to the source along with a description that includes the following:
+(iv) A written copy of the portions of the NSPS and NESHAP that apply with the source’s clearly identified selection of operation, monitoring and recordkeeping methods the source has and will use to demonstrate compliance.

-1. Methods that are currently used for determining continuous compliance, including a description of monitoring, reporting and test methods.

-2. If there are portions of the federal rule that do not apply, the source shall indicate as such.

-(b) The source shall submit a complete FRCS report in accordance with Condition II.(A)(3)(a)(i) through (iii) no later than 90 days, unless otherwise specified by NDEE, upon any of the following:

-(i) Unless a current FRCS report has been submitted, existing sources that are subject to federal rules shall submit a complete FRCS report for each applicable federal rule.

-(ii) EPA’s promulgation of any modification(s) to the relevant federal rule.

-(iii) Any changes in source applicability to the federal rule.

-(7) The source shall notify NDEE in writing prior to changing a federal rule demonstration of compliance option, and shall include an updated FRCS report in its entirety in the notification.

-(B) This permit is issued for a fixed term of five (5) years.
+(7) The source shall notify NDEE in writing prior to changing a NSPS or NESHAP demonstration of compliance option, and shall include an updated FRAR in its entirety in the notification.(B) This permit is issued for a fixed term of five (5) years.
 A timely renewal application is one that is submitted to the NDEE a minimum of six (6) months and a maximum of eighteen (18) months before permit expiration.
 Provided a timely and complete renewal application has been submitted, the conditions of this permit shall continue until the effective date of a new permit.
 (Title 129, Chapter 8, Section 003 and Chapter 7, Section 002.06)

 (C) The source shall comply with all conditions of this permit.
 Any permit noncompliance shall constitute a violation of the Nebraska Environmental Protection Act and/or the Federal Clean Air Act, and is grounds for enforcement action; permit termination, revocation and reissuance, or modification; or for denial of a permit renewal application (Title 129, Chapter 8, Sections 007.01 and 015).